 We all know walking is the best exercise for our dogs.
-But what can you do when the temperatures drop, and the wind howls?
+But what can you do when the temperatures drop and the wind howls?

 So, can you continue safely taking your daily walk during winter?

-Consider using these seven winter dog-walking safety tips to protect yourself and your dog.
+Take extra precautions and consider using these seven winter dog-walking safety tips to protect yourself and your dog.

 Trim toe hair